 Area of Work Conclusion Issued a report to those charged with governance of the Council communicating significant findings resulting from our audit.
-Our Audit Results Report was issued on 30 September 2016.
-Issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice.
-Our certificate was issued on 30 September 2016.
+Our Audit Results Report was reported to the 28 September 2017 meeting of the Corporate Governance and Audit Committee.
+Issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's Code of Audit Practice.
+Our certificate was issued on 28 September 2017.